God Dwells With The Afflicted & Stricken

 Certainly our Lord’s offer for salvation is available to all, but it is awesome to see that our Father God’s heart goes out first to those who are afflicted and who have been knocked down, crushed and stricken in life.

-Beloved, let God dwell with you today.
+Beloved, let God dwell with you and within you today.

 Jesus Christ desires to enter every life, showing everyone that, on our behalf, He Himself willingly became “stricken, smitten of God and afflicted” (Isaiah 53:4), so that we may have a new life, a true life, a whole life, an abundant life, in the Lord our God, Who has come to dwell and rest in us.